Which of the following structures are found in both plant and ani... | Channels for Pearson+

 1

 Understand the basic structure of eukaryotic cells, which include both plant and animal cells.
-Both types of cells share some common organelles.
+Both types of cells have certain organelles in common due to their eukaryotic nature.

-Identify the organelles listed in the problem: Chloroplasts, Cell Wall, Central Vacuole, and Mitochondria.

-Recall that chloroplasts are involved in photosynthesis and are typically found only in plant cells.
+Identify the organelles that are common to both plant and animal cells.
+These typically include the nucleus, mitochondria, endoplasmic reticulum, Golgi apparatus, and ribosomes.

 Recognize that mitochondria are the powerhouse of the cell, responsible for energy production, and are found in both plant and animal cells.